RichardRao/gen_ai_hackathon_2025/README.md

    pip install flask flask-socketio pillow torch torchaudio whisper
    ```
    NOTE: The prerequiste model and checkpoint can be found at this [Google drive](https://drive.google.com/drive/folders/1OS-D-bes2mpJnax3rPnX-TA54pQWQDb-?usp=drive_link).
-   Message with "Hackathon AI" for the folder request.
+   Request with message: "Hackathon AI" for the folder access.
 In addtition, the ComfyUI manager needs to be mannually installed in order to add required node.

 5. Ensure `ffmpeg` is installed:
    - On Ubuntu/Debian: